MischaU8/yumyum/materials/use-custom-matcaps_uEbViHrKGbs.md

-replace so you can always return to them then name your new files the same name as the files you're replacing restart plasticity and your new maccap is ready to use
+replace so you can always return to them then name your new files the same name as the files you're replacing restart
+Plasticity and your new maccap is ready to use